ampache/ampache.org-api/docs/api-changelog.md

 ## API 6.1.0

-Two new nethods have been added
+Two new methods have been added

 The bookmark methods have had a bit of a rework as they were not very useful